Key facts

 UNE student studying online on a computer

 We understand that many of our students are in remote or regional areas, which makes finding professional experience placements a challenge.
-As a result, most of the placements in this course can be completed in the early learning service where you work, as long as your service caters for babies and meets the National Quality Standard.
+UNE supports students throughout the placement process from start to finish, and for those working in the industry already, most of the placements in this course can be completed in the early learning service where you work, as long as your service caters for babies and meets the National Quality Standard.

 Why study the Bachelor of Education (Early Childhood Education and Care) with UNE?